Project data page

 Chester - le - Street LC

-Durham Pathways - Has had an ASHP (air Source heat pump installed).
+Durham Pathways - Has had an ASHP (Air Source heat pump installed).

-Chester - le - Street LC - Looking at heating options no current works on site.
+Chester-Le-Street Leisure Centre - Looking at heating options no current works on site.

 Louisa Centre - Looking into decarbonisation works on site.
 "46023Durham County CouncilCouncil0 Enabling or Adaptation Action£24,000Yes21

-95Energy and BuildingsCouncil Estate DecarbonisationE19Council estate - insulation programmeTracy MillmoreWork with DCC teams to ensure Insulation is maximised during refurbishments6 insulation upgrades per yearDefine/PlanOn TrackWorking with CCS (Construction Consultancy Service) , and project lead to ensure commissions are considered for insulation.
-We now receive fortnightly commission updates and can pass on information on sites when works are being considered.
-46477Durham County CouncilCouncilLow (1-50 tonnes) TBC No22
+95Energy and BuildingsCouncil Estate DecarbonisationE19Council estate - insulation programmeTracy MillmoreWork with services within Durham County Council to ensure insulation of the Council's buildings is maximised.
+6 insulation upgrades per yearDefine/PlanOn TrackWorking with CCS (Construction Consultancy Service) and Building and Facilities Management project leads to ensure commissions are considered for insulation.
+Ensuring that current works on site include thermal building insulation in order to maximise the energy consumption and reduce energy costs.
+This includes draught insulations, sealant of windows, roof repairs etc.46477Durham County CouncilCouncilLow (1-50 tonnes) TBC No22

-92Energy and BuildingsCouncil Estate DecarbonisationE16Council estate - Top 30 Building Energy Management SystemsDavid WalkerIncrease proportion of top 30 sites covered by Building Energy Management Systems (BEMS)75% increaseDeliverOn TrackAll sites on top 30 list have some form of BEMS on site (ref separate excel sheet) there is a split between functional - functional but require software update - functional but locked out maintenance is carried out yearly on all Service Level Agreement sites with BEMS and issues reported back via compliance and Property Help Desk but not all works under taken due to budget issues.
+92Energy and BuildingsCouncil Estate DecarbonisationE16Council estate - Top 30 Building Energy Management SystemsDavid WalkerIncrease proportion of top 30 sites covered by Building Energy Management Systems (BEMS)To achieve an increase in line with budget availabilityDeliverOn TrackAll sites on top 30 list have some form of BEMS on site and there is a split between functional - functional but require software update - functional but locked out.
+Maintenance is carried out yearly on all Service Level Agreement sites with BEMS and issues reported back via compliance and Property Help Desk.
+Not all works under taken due to budget issues.
 Work is being done to regain control of sites where we are locked out of the BEMS.
 46477Durham County CouncilCouncilLow (1-50 tonnes)£500,000No32

 81Energy and BuildingsBusiness Energy Efficiency E6Business Energy Efficiency Project (BEEP)Lawrence CallenderContinue to offer energy advice business support through the Business Energy Efficiency Project (BEEP)100 audits per yearDeliverSlightly Off TrackDelivered 75/100 bespoke energy audits and reports for the Durham Business Growth Fund.
 Slightly behind due to delayed recruitment and start.
 Continuing on to deliver under phase 2.
 Also see attached action relating to Durham Business Growth Plans (DBGP) decarbonation plans.
 46112Durham County CouncilCountywideLow (1-300 tonnes)184£60,000 Yes1-30031